Tuesday, October 24th, 2017 | 16 min read

 Facebook offers a variety of metrics to help you gauge performance and optimize your ads.
-These include engagements, impressions, and cost per result.
+These include engagements, impressions, cost per result, ad recall, and brand lift.
 Based on which ad you run, you’ll be able to see other metrics such as video views, link clicks, and forms submitted.
 You can also narrow down your analytics by demographic, so you know which targeting strategies are working and which need to be scrapped or fine-tuned.

-This means ensuring that your images and videos translate to smaller screens, and improving the loading times of your pages.
+To optimize for mobile, you should also ensure that your images and videos translate to smaller screens, and improve the loading times of your pages.
 Remember that consumers have plenty of choices when making their holiday purchases.
 A lagging website could be enough to send them off to check out your competitors.

 If you’re looking to run dynamic product ads and retarget consumers across devices, you’ll need to prepare your product catalog for Facebook’s ad platform.
 As Facebook notes, product catalogues contain “a list of products you want to advertise, their availability, product URL, image URL and other product attributes.”
 Don’t waste valuable time assembling this information in the thick of holiday shopping season.
 Get it ready now so your brand doesn’t miss a beat.

 Before you even launch your holiday ads, you might want to test different content and ad formats with your target audiences.
+You can use Facebook Split Testing in the Ads Manager or Power Editor to accomplish this.
 For instance, launch small video and photo ad campaigns to see which format your customers respond to most; test a few different calls-to-action to see which gets the most clicks; and check to see if your loyal customers respond best to one ad type, while new customers engage with another.

 By testing your ads now, you can better understand what type of creative each demographic responds to, and then you can double down on those ads when it matters most.